👉 TAP TO SAVE 30% WITH CODE NEW

 From July 4th through the end of the season, Wood registered a 76.8% zone contact rate, 64.3% overall contact rate, 15.1% SwStr rate, and a 39.4% strikeout rate.
 He wasn't chasing too much with a 27.6% chase rate during this span, so this was more of a making contact issue than a swing decision issue.

 Speaking of elite power, this is the area where Wood stands out above nearly every other hitter in baseball.
-Wood had a 56.3% hard-hit rate and 94.3 mph AVG EV in 2025, which ranked 6th and T-4th respectively among qualified hitters.
-And even though his batted ball angles weren't ideal, Wood still had a 16.3% barrel rate which ranked 16th in baseball.
+Wood had a 56.3% hard-hit rate and a 94.3 mph AVG EV in 2025, ranking sixth and tied for fourth among qualified hitters, respectively.
+And even though his batted ball angles weren't ideal, Wood still had a 16.3% barrel rate, which ranked 16th in baseball.

 Overall, Wood finished in the Top-11% of hitters in xwOBA, xSLG, AVG EV, barrel rate, hard-hit rate, bat speed, and walk rate.
 He's also an above-average runner who is more than capable of adding 15-20 steals annually to his 30-40 home runs.
 And honestly, a 40/20 season isn't out of the question for Wood.
 That's why I'm still so high on him.
-Yes, he has his warts that will need to be addressed, but the upside remains astronomical.
+Yes, he has his warts to address, but the upside remains astronomical.

 7. Roman Anthony, Boston Red Sox (21)